Releasing Emotions with Spontaneous Drawings

-I started my series of expressive pastel drawings as a form of daily release, and it took only 5 or 10 minutes a day.
-I created my pastel drawings in bed each night before falling asleep with the intention of releasing my conflicts and upsets from the day.
+Needing a daily outlet, I started a series of expressive pastel drawings as a way to release my emotions, and it took only 5 or 10 minutes a day.
+I created a simple abstract pastel drawing in bed each night before falling asleep with the intention of releasing my upsets from the day.
 In the morning I contemplated my drawing over tea before going to work.

-If your life feels uncertain or tumultuous, I invite you to view my expressive pastel drawing process below:
+If your life feels uncertain or tumultuous, I share my expressive pastel drawing process below:

-Spontaneous pastels are a meditative exploration of color, feeling and gesture.
-The drawings I am sharing with you are my exploration of color, gesture and line to express an unknown feeling inside.
-A good way to start a spontaneous pastel drawing is to feel into your body for any sense of unease, and to intuitively create a drawing that expresses your discomfort.
+Spontaneous pastels are a meditative exploration of emotion through color, line, and gesture.
+I decided to express myself abstractly because, at the time, I was touching into unknown feelings inside.
+A good way to start a spontaneous pastel drawing is to feel into your body for any sense of unease and intuitively create a drawing that expresses your discomfort.

 If you cannot find any discomfort, tune into where your body is feeling well-being or joy and set an intention for what you would like to understand about your life right now.

 A good reference for this kind of expressive drawing is Barbara Ganim's and Susan Fox's book Visual Journaling.

 You can draw your image for the day and set it aside for self-reflection at a later date.
 Or, you could ask your drawing some questions.